Alhammoud/gatsby-blog/src/pages/2018-08-16-start-your-own-app-with-react-part-3/index.md

   ```

-  At this point you can run `terraform apply` - You will get an error regarding an API Gateway integration not existing.
+  At this point you can run `terraform apply` - You will most likely get an error regarding an API Gateway integration not existing.
 This is a race condition, and we can get around it just by re-running `terraform apply`.